saurabhpandey9/Odd-Jobs/README.md

 <a href="https://www.linkedin.com/in/saurabh17100" target="_blank"><img src="Documentation/icon/linkedin.svg" alt="Linkedin"></a>
 </p>

-# Odd Jobs #
+## About

-Odd Jobs is an Android based E-Commerce Application that can be used by buyer and seller to perform various activities related to purchasing and selling of goods.
+Odd Jobs is an Android-based E-Commerce Application that can be used by buyers and sellers to facilitates their shopping experience.
+This app includes nearly all features including payment/COD options.

 ## Features
-* Simple and minimal Layout Designs.
-* Interlinked Activities for different functions.
-* Text Views ,Toasts,AlertDialog for displaying info.
-* Buy now , Add cart buttons for hassle free purchase
+- Interactive and Userfriendly Interface.
+- various payment & COD options available.
+- detailed view of the product for complete info.
-* Updates using Push Notifications.
+- Updates using Push Notifications.
-* Real-time Synchronization with Online Database.
-* Auto Login on App launch if the customer/seller is logged in.
+- Real-time Synchronization.
+- 24x7 availability.
-* Security Rules to protect the database from malicious activities.
+- Strict Security Rules for data projection and avoid malicious activities.

 ## Functionalities
 * Consumer Account:

-    * Add new product to cart
+    - Add multiple products to the cart.
-    * Remove product form cart
+    - Remove the product from a cart.
-    * Buy now button for direct purchase
+    - Buy now button for direct purchase.
-    * Detailed View of product for All Secification of product
+    - Detailed view of product for all specifications of the product.
-    * Keep adddress log
+    - Keep the multiple addresses saved.
-    * add or delete address
+    - add or delete the address.
-    * Set default address of shipping
+    - Set default addresses for fast purchases.
-    * Premium Account
+    - Premium Account for valuable customers.
-    * Change / Forget Password option
+    - Change /Forgot Password option available in case you lose your password.
-    * Cash on delivery and Payment option (UPI Payment Gateway Added)
+    - Cash on delivery and multiple payment options (UPI Payment Gateway Added).
-    * Transaction details
+    - Transaction details.
-    * Order details
+    - Order details.

 * Business Account :

-  * Register for Business Account
+  - Register for Business Accounts.
-  * Seller Info
+  - Seller detailed Info.
-  * Company details & Company ID
+  - Company details & Company ID.
-  * Unique Product details
+  - get your Product details.
-  * Seperate Product catalog for each type of products
+  - Separate product catalogs, for each type of products
-  * Multiple option available to add new product for sail
-  * Cash on deliver (COD) & Payment Option available for product purchase
+  - Multiple options for product sale
+  - Cash on delivery (COD) & multiple payment options to facilitates your consumer shopping experience.
-  * Order details option added
+  - Order details option.
-  * Transaction details option added
+  - Transaction details option.
-  * Product details option added
+  - Product details option.

 ## Security
-* Email verification is added
+- Email verification is added
-* Login details and device id verification to avoid fraud and Spamming
+- Login details and device id verification to avoid fraud and Spamming
-* device block if unusual activity detected
+- device block if unusual activity detected

 # Screenshots #